Coding-Ninja-I/Rubik-Cube/README.md

 # Rubik-Cube
 A rubik's cube demonstration with three.js

-How to run this terminal?
+How to run this on terminal?

 npm install
 npm run dev